shauryasrivastava2/Project-of-Female-LFPR/README.md

 # Project-of-Female-LFPR
+Hi,
-Work-in-Progress document presents the tabulations and preliminary insights from the IWWAGE Female Labor Force Study (FLFS) Household Survey.
+this is a Work-in-Progress document presents the tabulations and preliminary insights from the IWWAGE Female Labor Force Study (FLFS) Household Survey.